latiwagner/gamedev-project/devlog.md

 * [Proposal](proposal.pdf)
 * [Itch.io](https://deadname-th.itch.io/gamedev-project)

+## 2024-11-19 - 1.25 hr
+* Implemented a way to have enemies spawn at specific parts of the level using a collision trigger.
+* Toggles on visibility for enemies.
+When enemy visiblility is false, they are inactive and don't take damage.
+* Added firing sound
+* Improved folder structure somewhat

 ## 2024-11-18 - 3 hr
 * implemented a simple firing animation.
 The weapon recoils backwards and muzzle flash appears for a frame.
 * Added a crosshair that replaces the cursor while ingame.